-If you primarily hunt at close range, in the woods or scrub, we strongly recommend the Viper for you.
-It’s also extremely precise at close range, with a tactical reticle and adjustment turrets.
+If you primarily hunt at close range, in the woods or scrub, we strongly recommend the VX-2 for you.
+It’s also impressively precise at close range, with a simple reticle and adjustment turrets.
 You’ll be able to make all the adjustments you could want within 500 yards.
 It’s ideally suited for the .308’s range, and is very reasonably priced.

-The Nikon is a good choice for all-around shooters who want a bit more range than the Viper without spending $1,000.
-It’s priced similarly to the Viper, but adds some upper range power.
+The Nikon is a good choice for all-around shooters who want a bit more range than the VX-2.
+It’s priced similarly to the Leupold, but adds some upper range power.
 You’ll be able to maintain a wide field of vision, while making shots out to 600+ yards.

 Look for low end magnification power, for the 100-300 yard range.

 The .308 cartridge really isn’t ideal for a long range weapon.
 People have misconceptions about that from its military/uniformed services use, but it’s really a low-to-midrange cartridge.
 We recommend you find a scope that accepts and complements its functional parameters.